-TIP: Make your own Joint Reliever massage oil by combining 1 Tbsp of organic coconut or hempseed oil with several drops of any or all of the above single essential oils or either of the Organixx blends.
+TIP: Make your own Joint Reliever massage oil by combining 1 Tbsp of organic coconut or hempseed oil with several drops of any or all of the above single essential oils or comparable blends.
 Mix well and rub into sore joints.
-Alternatively, try massaging a few drops of Relief blend or Magi-Complexx blend into aching or swollen, sore joints.
+Alternatively, try massaging a few drops of Magi-Complexx blend into aching or swollen, sore joints.

 #6.
 Brain Fog